This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-Hamilton Animal Hospital was our go to vet from day one with Linus.
-We liked the vets and staff and continued to take him their even after we moved to a different city.
+Hamilton Animal Hospital was our go-to vet from day one with Linus.
+We liked the vets and staff and continued to take him there even after we moved to a different city.
 Also, make sure you have the phone number and address for your closest 24 hr Emergency Vet Office.

 We’re lucky when raising guide dog puppies we have the option to board our pups at the school free of charge.
 However, there may be a time when you need to board your puppy.
 Start researching facilities in your area or start checking with family, friends, and neighbors to see if they might be able to board your puppy when you need a vacay.

-We’ve never used pet insurance.
-However, we plan on getting insurance for our next puppy.
+We did our due diligence and researched many different pet insurance companies and narrowed our search down to Healthy Paws.
 Why?
-Our close friends rang up bills of over 50K for their current puppy.
-If not for pet insurance they would not have been able to afford the bills and the puppy would have been put down.
+Our close friends rang up bills of over $50K for their current puppy.
+If not for Healthy Paws they would not have been able to afford the bills and the puppy would have been put down.